 If you decide that counselling with me is something that interests you or you would like to find out more about it, then please contact me.
 It would be a privilege to work along-side you and be a part of your journey.
-Take care and I look forward to hearing from you soon.

 Training, qualifications & experience

 From January 2018 I worked as a Counsellor in a Grammar School.
 My primary focus was working with the Sixth Form Students around exam stress and social anxiety.
 I also had the opportunity to work with students aged between 11-15 years experiencing emotional difficulties around family break ups, bereavement, self harm and anxiety.
-I really enjoyed working with young people and was able to offer creative ways to work when talking was a challenge or became too much.
+I really enjoy working with young people and am able to offer creative ways to work when talking was a challenge or became too much.

-Wanting to expand my experience I have now moved to working with adult clients at Mind in Aylesbury.
+Wanting to expand my experience I moved to working with adult clients at Mind in Aylesbury.
 This work has been rich and varied including working with addiction, carers and elderly clients experiencing loneliness and isolation.
 Anxiety and depression are often primary presenting issues but through our work we are able to identify other events in life that have triggered or continued the difficult emotions and feelings that are creating imbalance in their everyday life.

 I have the upmost respect for all my clients and the courage they show to turn up and face their fears.
 I am very passionate and committed to my work and feel inspired when I see and hear the positive changes and progress my clients make and feel during the course of their counselling.

-Level 5 Diploma in Pyschodynamic Counselling (Due to complete July 2020)
+Level 5 Diploma in Pyschodynamic Counselling

-Level 4 Diploma in Theraputic Counselling
+Level 4 Diploma in Therapeutic Counselling